kartikeedakhore04-collab/Profitability-Analysis-in-E-commerce/README.md

 ---

+## 🎯 Objectives
+- Analyze overall revenue and sales performance
+- Identify top-performing brands and product categories
+- Understand pricing and discount trends
+- Study the impact of ratings on product performance

+---

 ## 🧹 Data Cleaning & Preparation (Excel)

 The raw dataset was cleaned and transformed in Excel before loading into Power BI: